Fair and Efficient Investment in Public Transportation: Results

-Interestingly, this lower‐bound construction hinges on creating instances where every agent’s cost is exactly $2\alpha$ in the “Yes’’ case, but at least $(\alpha+1)$ in the “No’’ case—hence the ratio $(\alpha+1)/(2\alpha)$.
-However, for the utilitarian objective, the same gap does not translate into hardness: once the number of agents grows, a single agent’s elevated cost has only a vanishing effect on the total, so this reduction fails to imply inapproximability for \GraphSum{}.
+Interestingly, our lower‐bound construction makes use of instances where every agent’s cost is exactly $2\alpha$ in the “Yes’’ case, but at least $(\alpha+1)$ in the “No’’ case---hence the ratio $(\alpha+1)/(2\alpha)$.
+Note that $\frac{\alpha + 1}{2\alpha}$ is unbounded for $\alpha$ tending to $0$ and converges to~$1$ when $\alpha$ converges to~$1$.
+Hence, while the inapproximability is not severe for large enough $\alpha$, it can be arbitrarily bad.
+Notably, for the utilitarian objective, the same construction does not translate into hardness: when the number of agents is large, a single agent’s elevated cost only has a vanishing effect on the total, not giving the same gap.